 Dental clinics overseas often receive old, inappropriate, or incomplete equipmet from donors with good intentions.
 Instead of sending more of the same, GHM is committed to sending reliable and effective dental equipment and supplies to our partners overseas.

-In 2013, GHM will be making 17 shipments of medical supplies and equipment to Lutheran hospitals in nine countries.
-These donated articles are of immeasurable assistance to Lutheran health care programs overseas, often making the difference between continuing or closing.
-GHM's goal is to raise $546,000 for the shipping program.
+In 2014, we are hoping to do more!
+15 container shipments are planned, and we are already busy filling suitcases and sourcing priority items for our partners.
+These items are of immeasurable assistance to Lutheran health care programs overseas, often making the difference between continuing or closing.
+GHM's goal is to raise $550,000 for the shipping program.
+Please consider a generous donation in support of GHM Shipping.
 Project 99-S0000 Shipping.

 The Evangelical Lutheran Church in America established years ago the Companion Synod Program that pairs synods of the ELCA with Church bodies in other countries.
 There is tremendous potential for enhancing hope and healing for the people of your companion synod overseas when medical mission becomes a component of these church-to-church relationships.
 Read on if you would like to learn how Global Health Ministries can collaborate with you in developing this emphasis in global health mission.

 Volunteer locally at Global Health Ministries.
 We are growing in mission and there is a place for everyone at GHM!